 If you are allergic to amoxicillin or penicillin, inform your doctor so you can be prescribed another medication to prevent this reaction.
 If breathing becomes increasingly difficult, contact your doctor right away.

-If you have swelling of your lips, face, mouth or throat, and difficulty breathing call 911 or go to the emergency room.
+If you have difficulty breathing and swelling of your lips, face, mouth, or throat, call 911 or go to the emergency room.

 Blisters and other skin problems